Sam Waterston: 1963–1973: Early roles

-The classically trained Waterston has numerous stage credits to his name.
-For example, he played an award-winning Benedick in Joseph Papp's production of William Shakespeare's Much Ado About Nothing and played the title role in Hamlet.
-Throughout Waterston's theater career, he continued to act alongside the best theater had to offer.
+He made his film debut in the 1965 drama movie The Plastic Dome of Norma Jean.
+He returned to Broadway playing David in First One Asleep, Whistle (1966), and Robert in the Peter Ustinov play Halfway Up the Tree (1967).
 On October 13, 1969, he starred in Arthur Kopit's play Indians on Broadway at the Brooks Atkinson Theatre.
 The play was directed by Gene Frankel, and he acted alongside Stacy Keach as Buffalo Bill, Manu Tupou as Sitting Bull, and other actors such as Tom Aldredge, Kevin Conway, Charles Durning, and Raul Julia.
 The play ran for 96 performances and 16 previews.